Juliette Medder, Adv. Diploma in Counselling, Registered Member of BACP

 There are a certain number of sessions available at a concessionary rate.

-I have practice rooms just outside Newton Abbot as well as in Paignton and Totnes.
+- Practice rooms just outside Newton Abbot as well as in Paignton and Totnes for face-to-face sessions.

-I am very happy for you to contact me by phone or email to discuss whether counselling could be beneficial for you, or visit my website at www.juliettemedder.co.uk for more information.
+I am very happy for you to contact me by phone (07923 894499) or email (firstname.lastname@example.org) to discuss whether counselling could be beneficial for you, or visit my website at www.juliettemedder.co.uk for more information.

 Maps & Directions